mpacer/jupyter_config/README.md

 Which is then executed as

-    jupyter config "your_search_term"
+    jupyter config search "your_search_term"

 on the command line to search for "`your_search_term`".

-If you pass just
+If you pass

-    jupyter config
+    jupyter config list

 it will return the total list of configuration files that it found relative to the directory that you are running the command from (not just the directories,